0install/docs/docs/perspectives.md

 : You can add launchers to `$PATH` using `0install add`, and you can add menu entries using `0desktop`.
 Put the scripts or .desktop files in a common directory, just as with any other program.
 You should set up sharing before doing this, or every user will have to download a separate copy of the program.

 ... limit which programs can be installed?
-: This isn't currently supported, but modifying the `0launch` command is easy as it's all written in Python.
+: This is not yet supported.
+Talk to us!

 # Software developer